 Our treatment center’s philosophy and benefits

 At The Refuge, we always consider the whole person when we work with you to create your plan of care for your stay with us.
 Our compassionate, highly-skilled treatment center team is constantly evaluating your progress and working alongside you to ensure that all of your needs are met – mind, body, and soul.
-Our rehab center believes in a holistic care approach that uses classical and experiential treatments.
+Our rehab center believes in a holistic care approach that uses classical and evidence-based treatments.
 When you come to the Refuge, you know you’re getting the best residential rehab care available.

 Types of Treatment